JacoboLansac/audits/solo/soar-review.md

 ### General info:

-- Deploy chain: ethereum mainnet
+- Deploy chain: Ethereum mainnet
-- which addresses will be excluded from the transfer fees of Soar.sol ?
+- which addresses will be excluded from the transfer fees of Soar.sol?
     - owner
-    - pair address (uniswap V2)
+    - pair address (Uniswap V2)
     - Soar staking
     - Minter contract
 - Which tokens can be purchaseToken in Minter?